 Before taking the plunge and sending your first email, the most important step is figuring out your purpose.
 What do you want to achieve from this email?
 What are you targeting?
 What content will you include, and why?
 How will you measure the success of your campaign?
 Further down, we’ll discuss which type of campaigns are best for specific goals.

 Pro tip: try to align your campaign goals with your company goals.
-Is it to drive sales to new products?
+Is it to drive sales of new products?
 Obtaining new leads for your sales team?
 More tickets sold for your event?
 What goal is your company working towards that an email campaign can directly support?

 Step 2: Build a list